deveyNull/phistOfFury/README.md

 This is a mature proof of concept python library that can be applied to any problem related to fuzzy image matching.
 It is meant to demonstrate the power of perceptual hashing, coupled with my wildly non-proprietary block mean based matrix reduction clustering(the secret sauce).
 Damn that will be a cool paper once I write it.
 It is intended to be thrown on top of existing frameworks to replace MD5 checks.
 It was designed to search a directory of images but is capable of handling real time queries fairly well.

 Applications Include:
->Scraping
+* Scraping
->>    Social Media
+  *    Social Media
->>    Websites
+  *   Websites
->Forensics
->De-Duplication
->Whitelisting
+* Forensics
+* De-Duplication
+* Whitelisting
->Upload Checking
+* Upload Checking
->>    Social Media
+  *   Social Media
->>    Cloud Sharing
+  *   Cloud Sharing
->Identifying phising landing pages (shouts to wik)
+* Identifying phising landing pages (shouts to wik)
->Video Screenshotting
+* Video Screenshotting

 Limitations Include:
->Crops
+* Crops
->>    Breaks everything perceptual hashes rely on
+  *    Breaks everything perceptual hashes rely on
->Rotations and Reflections:
+* Rotations and Reflections:
->>    Trivial to rotate/reflect image and requery
+  *    Trivial to rotate/reflect image and requery
->>    Hashes are binary arrays, should be able to implement rotation/reflection at that level
+  *    Hashes are binary arrays, should be able to implement rotation/reflection at that level
->Major Edits
+* Major Edits

 Practical Limitations Include:
->Proof of Concept, Written in Python
+* Proof of Concept, Written in Python
->>    Nuff Said.
+  *    Nuff Said.
->Speed/Size Tradeoff
+* Speed/Size Tradeoff
->>    I went for speed.
+  *    I went for speed.
 Hashtables required are extensive.
->"Database" is a flat file which I serialize and re-load as needed
+* "Database" is a flat file which I serialize and re-load as needed
->>    If anyone can think of a better way to do this, let me know
+  *   If anyone can think of a better way to do this, let me know

 Future Development:
->Baselining and testing
+* Baselining and testing
->Add the ability to update a temporary db alongside primary db and query both
+* Add the ability to update a temporary db alongside primary db and query both
->Implement k-d trees in buckets instead of lists
+* Implement k-d trees in buckets instead of lists
->Get more people using this
+* Get more people using this
->> Tell your friends
+  * Tell your friends

 This is a side-project, a labor of love, but it's a damn good time.
+Email me at <html>d.m.devey@gmail.com</html> if you have any questions or comments.

 ###Quick description of each file: